-- This version of SharePoint is out of support and no updates (including security updates) are released for this version anymore.
-Continuing to run SharePoint 2007 in production workloads puts your data at risk.
+- These versions of SharePoint are out of support and no updates (including security updates) are released for these versions anymore.
+Continuing to run SharePoint 2007 or 2010 in production workloads puts your data at risk.
 Microsoft recommends upgrading to a supported version immediately.

-Plan to upgrade to SharePoint Server 2016 or 2019.
+SharePoint 2013 will go out of support in April 2023.
+Plan to upgrade to SharePoint Server 2019 or SharePoint Server Subscription Edition.
 The newer versions of SharePoint Server improve the patching experience significantly: